Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-java/tableau.markdown

 1. Below the data pane, select the **Sheet1** tab.
 1. Select **Country** and **State** from the **Locations** node using standard Windows functionality (press the **Ctrl** key while selecting).
-1. Right click and select **Create Hierarchy** from the menu that is displayed.
+1. Right-click and select **Create Hierarchy** from the menu that is displayed.

 	<img src="/attachment_files/sbp/tableau/tableau_4.png" width=338" height="347" />

 1. Double-click **State**.
 1. From the **Measures** area, drag and drop **Sales** to the Size option in the Marks card, and **Profit** to the Color option.
-1. View the results in the data pane; you can easily see the sales-profit insight that was derived from the data retrieved from the XAP data grid.
+1. View the results in the data pane; you can easily see the sales-profit insight that was derived from the data retrieved from the data grid.

 	<img src="/attachment_files/sbp/tableau/tableau_5.png" width=770" height="388" />

 1. In the GigaSpaces Management Center, view the Space operations statistics.
-You can see the read operations that were performed when Tableau accessed the XAP data grid to construct the view:
+You can see the read operations that were performed when Tableau accessed the data grid to construct the view:

 	<img src="/attachment_files/sbp/tableau/xap_3.png" width=757" height="392" />